Close

 The MBA program offers three certificates that may be obtained en-route to the MBA degree.
 The certificates include: Agribusiness: Cybermanagement and Analytics; Financial Services; and Healthcare Informatics.
 Details may be found in the Graduate Catalog.

-NOTE: The GRE or GMAT is no longer required
+Note: The GRE or GMAT is no longer required.
+Factors that may be considered in the admission decision are:

 State and federal laws require colleges and universities to be authorized to offer online degree programs in states other than their own.
 At this time California is not participating in reciprocity agreements, along with Puerto Rico and the Dominican Republic.